Carlos A. Giménez: Early life and education

 Giménez was born in Havana, Cuba, in 1954 to ranchers from the Oriente province.
-In 1960, his family immigrated to the U.S. in the wake of the Cuban Revolution, settling in what became Miami's Little Havana.
+In 1960, his family immigrated to the United States in the wake of the Cuban Revolution, settling in what became Miami's Little Havana.

 Giménez attended Columbus High School near Miami and earned a bachelor's degree in public administration from Barry University.
 In 1993, he completed the Program for Senior Executives in State and Local Government at Harvard University's John F. Kennedy School of Government.

 Career

-Giménez joined the City of Miami Fire Department as a firefighter in 1975.
-He was appointed fire chief in 1991, the City of Miami's first Cuban-American fire chief, serving until 2000.
+Giménez joined the Miami Fire Department as a firefighter in 1975.
+He was appointed fire chief in 1991, becoming the first Cuban-American to hold the position, and served until 2000.

 Giménez is a former member of the International City Managers Association, the International Association of Fire Chiefs, the National Fire Protection Association, the Florida Fire Chiefs, and the Fire Officers Association of Miami-Dade.
-He also served on the Federal Emergency Management Agency Urban Search and Rescue Advisory Committee and as the Chair of the Legal Issues Subcommittee.
+He also served on the Federal Emergency Management Agency Urban Search and Rescue Advisory Committee and as the chair of the Legal Issues Subcommittee.

 City manager and county commissioner

 From May 2000 to January 2003, Giménez served as city manager of Miami proper, appointed by then mayor Joe Carollo, to replace incumbent Donald Warshaw.
-In 2004, he was elected as a Miami-Dade County Commissioner for the county's 7th district, beating former Mayor of Miami Xavier Suarez.
+In 2004, he was elected as a Miami-Dade County Commissioner for the county's 7th district, beating former mayor of Miami Xavier Suarez.
 His district included Miami proper, the Village of Key Biscayne, Coral Gables, South Miami, Kendall, and Pinecrest.

-Mayorship
+Mayoralty

 Giménez was elected mayor of the metropolitan government of Miami-Dade County, Florida on June 28, 2011, in the 2011 Miami-Dade County mayoral special election.
 Incumbent mayor Carlos Alvarez had been recalled in one of the largest recall elections of a municipal official in U.S. history.
 No candidate got over 50% of the popular vote in the first round, so a runoff election was held.
 Giménez won the runoff with 51% of the vote to Julio Robaina's 49%.

 During his 2011 campaign, Giménez promised that if elected, he would cut his own salary.
 After he was elected, he kept this promise, cutting his own salary and benefits by 50%.

 Giménez was reelected in the 2012 Miami-Dade County mayoral election with 54% of the vote against multiple candidates, and in 2016 with 56% of the vote against school board member Raquel Regalado.